ArtyZe/yolo_segmentation/README.md

 After I will do some work in semantic segmentation with yolo.

-If you want to do something with Yolo with me, contact me with E-mail.
+If you want to get the cfg and weights file, or you want to do something with Yolo with me, contact me with E-mail.